openshift/oc-compliance/README.md

 stored as YAML files in the filesystem, so one would then be able to apply them to a cluster.

-Note that MachineConfigs are not complete and require extra parsing:

-* Setting an appropriate name
-* Setting metadata for the pool they'll apply to
+Note that if the MachineConfigs objects will be rendered with the default roles `master` and `worker`.
+If you need different ones, you can add them via the `--mc-roles` flag.

 ```
 oc compliance fetch-fixes profile ocp4-cis -o tmp/